joonty/ruby-style-guide/README.md

    end
    ```

-* Omit parentheses around parameters for methods that are part of an
+* Use parentheses around parameters for methods when the return value
-  internal DSL (e.g. Rake, Rails, RSpec), methods that have
-  "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute
-  access methods.
-Use parentheses around the arguments of all other
-  method invocations.
+  is used.
+Omit parentheses for command methods.
+The exception is
+  for value-returning-methods that take no arguments, in which case
+  the principal of uniform access applies, and no parentheses are used.

     ```Ruby
     class Person